 Here is the traffic that all three of my main competitor;s get”

-- The average visit duration is more or less the same for all 3 which shows the consistency and a trend that users like to spend a lot of time exploring their options of these platforms.
+- The average visit duration is more or less the same for all 3, which shows the consistency and a trend that users like to spend a lot of time exploring their options.
 Probably, looking for deals, offers, etc. I can use this point to validate my research further.

 The stats give me a path to discover how much will it cost me to run my digital marketing campaigns and what can I expect as returns.